Can I lease from OSV if I live in the Isle of Man, Jersey, Guernsey, Northern Ireland

 Can I lease a car from OSV if I live in Jersey?

 Jersey is not part of the UK.
 It is part of the British Isles and so they have a different tax system to the UK.
 Therefore we are unable to offer lease cars in Jersey.
 Also, Jersey has their own version of the DVLA and the registration would need to be changed and allocated to the Jersey DVLA.
 This can’t be done as the company who own the vehicle are not registered in Jersey.

 Can I lease a car from OSV if I live in Guernsey?

 The same applies for Guernsey.
 Guernsey are part of the British Isles, have their own DVLA and the same issue surrounding registration.

 Regrettably, we are unable to lease cars in the Isle of Man, Jersey and Guernsey.
-However, we are able to lease cars to Northern Ireland.
 That’s not to say you can’t drive your lease vehicle in these areas.
 But be cautious to check on their rules surrounding road use and whether you need to place a temporary registration plate on your car to use it abroad.